Our Studio

 The incredible living space ready for handover at a striking extension in Drumcondra.

-Despite complex geometries, the extension and refurbishment of this semi-detached home in Drumcondra resulted in the unique and unexpected addition of a generous living space to the rear of the property.
-The close collaboration with the clients, and main contractor, who took pleasure in realising the shared vision made the process enjoyable and resulted in something quite special.
+Despite complex geometries, the extension and refurbishment of this Drumcondra semi-detached home added a unique and generous living space at the rear.
+Close collaboration with the clients and main contractor, who enjoyed realizing the shared vision, made the process enjoyable and resulted in something truly special.

 View more